deosrc/home-assistant-physical-energy-panel/INSTRUCTIONS.md

 > **TODO: Add images and doc link above**

 Once you have a design, you can make cutouts in the wood for your various display components.
 I opted to 3D print some shrouds for around the displays to hide the edges of the cutouts.
-If you cut the edges neatly, this can be skipped.
+If you cut the edges neatly and accurately, this can be skipped.

 > **TODO: Add images and link to 3D print files**